projectglow/glow/README.md

 	<a href="https://join.slack.com/t/proj-glow/shared_invite/enQtNzkwNDE4MzMwMTk5LTE2M2JiMjQ1ZDgyYWNkZTFiY2QyYWE0NGI2YWY3ODY3NmEwNmU5OGQzODcxMDBlYzY2YmYzOGM1YTcyYTRhYjA">Slack</a>
 </p>

-Glow is an open-source toolkit for working with genomic data at biobank-scale and beyond.
+Glow is an open-source toolkit to enable bioinformatics at biobank-scale and beyond.

 # Easy to get started
 The toolkit includes the building blocks that you need to perform the most common analyses right away: